 It will take a little time for the conversion process to complete, so be patient.
-You will see a tick-mark appear once the conversion has been successfully completed.
+You will see a tick-mark appear once the conversion has been completed.
 When this tick-mark appears, click the ‘Done’ button.

-To ensure that the file format of the drive has been converted, go to desktop and right-click on the My Passport drive.
+To ensure that the file format of the drive has been converted, go to the desktop and right-click on the My Passport drive.

 In the drop-down menu that appears, click on the option labeled Get Info.

 Check that the Format option under general has been changed to APFS.